microsoft/WindowsCompositionSamples/README.md

 We encourage and welcome community involvement and contribution in this project.
 You'll find some details and guidelines for contribution in the [contributing readme](CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Privacy

+We collect basic usage data so we can continually work to improve the samples in this repo.
+To opt out, comment out or remove the following line of code from SampleGallery\Shared\AppTelemetryClient.cs :
+`_telemetryClient = new TelemetryClient();`

+A detailed privacy agreement can be found [here](https://go.microsoft.com/fwlink/?LinkId=521839) or in the 'Settings' section of the app.